 On June 27, 2019, the U.S. Food and Drug Administration (FDA) named 16 brands of dog food that may cause heart disease in dogs.
 The specific heart condition is called dilated cardiomyopathy (DCM).
 This release has caused national and international concern bordering upon hysteria, without any admitted reason for listing these food brands.
 In our opinion, the listing of specific brands was premature and unwarranted.

 Bear in mind, the FDA did not name a specific product(s) under its brand name, but an entire brand that was mentioned ten or more times by pet companion parents or veterinarians that submitted case reports of dogs diagnosed DCM.
-There was no scientific basis for this rationale, simply frequency.
 The listed products are most frequently of the so-called grain-free type.

 The FDA’s investigation has been happening since 2014, but received nationwide attention after the agency’s first public notice in July, 2018.

 This investigation has turned into a saga with multiple parties weighing in over the past year that is causing mass confusion to pet companion parents.

 Hemopet and W. Jean Dodds will attempt to break down the situation, present the FDA’s latest findings and provide our response.

 Taurine is an amino acid.
 At this time, taurine is not considered an essential, food-sourced amino acid for dogs.
 Taurine is synthesized in the liver from the amino acids cysteine and methionine, which should provide sufficient quantities to meet dogs’ metabolic needs.

 The Major Moments That Have Happened Thus Far